The J. E. Harmon Manufacturing Company came about as a result of the efforts exerted by John E. Harmon TCA #71-3530, to realize his

 By the Fall of 1978 Harmon was not only into production

-offered the Challenger, Pacific, Hudson, an Atlantic, a 4-4-4-4 Duplex and a 10-Wheeler.
+was easily able to offer the Challenger, Pacific, Hudson, Atlantic, a 4-4-4-4 Duplex and the 10-Wheeler.
 The plan was to make only 50

 units of the Challengers and 100 of each of the other locomotives.
 All the engines and tenders came with